puikinsh/Dazzling/README.md

 ####1.5.6 - 14.08.2015####

 * Added Italian translation thanks to Giulia Costa
-* Fixed JavaScript that made Flexlisder height to 0 in some cases.
+* Fixed JavaScript that made FlexSlider height to 0 in some cases.

 ####1.5.5 - 10.07.2015####